yellowdog/python-examples/README.md

 The `--active` flag can be used to list only entities that are in a non-terminated state, if applicable, for example Work Requirements and Worker Pools.

-To relax filtering on `namespace` and `tag`, these can be set to empty strings using `-n -t` without values.
+For convenience, `namespace` and `tag`, are set to empty strings unless explicitly set on the command line.

 ## yd-resize